Palermo is the capital of Sicily, which is the largest island in the Mediterranean. It is rich in history, culture, and delicious cuisine.

 (For frequently asked questions about Palermo, see this page.)

 "Everyone who comes to Palermo is a Palermitan."
-These words came from the long-time Mayor of the biggest city in Sicily, Leoluca Orlando.
-During the two decades from the 1990s, he steered the Sicilian capital out of the mafia and towards its current glory.
+These words come from the long-time Mayor of this biggest city in Sicily, Leoluca Orlando.
+During the two decades from the 1990s, he steered the Sicilian capital out from the grips of the Mafia and towards its current glory.

-Over a thousand years ago, the Arabs made Palermo the capital.
-After them came the Normans, the Byzantines, the Spanish, and the French, who left their traces in the city's cuisine, customs, markets, and architecture.
+Over a thousand years ago, the Arabs made Palermo the capital of Sicily.
+After them came the Normans, the Spanish, and the French, who also left their traces in the city's cuisine, customs, markets, and architecture.

 Today, a couple of million tourists visit Palermo every year.
 Gone are the days of trying to escape the city as fast as possible.
-Where once people would spend a night or two in Palermo and then hurry away, they now enjoy their time there.
+Where once people would spend a night or two in Palermo - and even then only if they had to - and then hurry away, they now enjoy their time there.

 One example of the new Palermo is the district of Kalsa.
 Young people have filled it, and nice shops, bars, and multicultural eateries have sprung up.